 A unit planner is a common classroom where workspace members can create common assessments linked to standards that are then pushed to all the classrooms (of the same cohort, i.e, same grade, subject and academic session) which would provide evidence of student understanding.
-A unit planner can have the structure (desired results, evidence and learning plan) for learning through lessons with instructional activities and resources, that can be delivered with assessments.
+A unit planner can have the structure (four stages: Desired Results, Evidence, Learning Plan, and Unit Reflection) for learning through lessons with instructional activities and resources, that can be delivered with assessments.

 Curriculum heads and staff can use the unit planners to enter and view the progress and results for students across the cohort in a single view, tracked by standard, assessment & lessons.